webconnex/slate/source/includes/_webhook_events.md

 Parameter             | Default   | Description
 --------------------- | --------- | ---------------------------------------------------------------
-total                 | float     | The total value of the registration billing               | object    | Object contains the billing information registrants           | object    | Object contains all the fields for the registrant(s) tickets               | object    | Object contains all the fields for the ticket(s) id                    | string    | Unique hash for the registration lookupId              | Integer   | Internal id of the registration customerId            | Integer   | Id of the purchasing customer metrics               | object    | Contains certain metrics from the registration orderNumber           | string    | Unique order number built from accounting reference in the form orderStatus           | string    | Status of the order transactionReference  | string    | Transaction reference of the registration registrationTimestamp | timestamp | UTC date and time
+billing               | object    | Object contains the billing information id                    | string    | Unique hash for the registration lookupId              | Integer   | Internal id of the registration customerId            | Integer   | Id of the purchasing customer currency              | string    | The string representation of the order's currency deductibleTotal       | float     | The total deductible amount of the order orderNumber           | string    | Unique order number built from accounting reference in the form orderStatus           | string    | Status of the order registrants           | object    | Object contains all the fields for the registrant(s) tickets               | object    | Object contains all the fields for the ticket(s) total                 | float     | The total value of the registration transactionReference  | string    | Transaction reference of the registration transactionId         | Integer   | Transaction Id of the registration registrationTimestamp | timestamp | UTC date and time

 #### Meta Object